pycon-mentored-sprints/community-handbook/docs/participants/03-git-contributors.md

 Sit back, relax and maybe bring a brew.

+!!! tip
     If you're not comfortable using git from the CLI, we advise to use [GitKraken](https://www.gitkraken.com/invite/nQmDPR9D).
+GitKraken is a great GUI for version control and is very useful for beginners and advanced developers alike.

 ## I didn't stick to the conventional commit guidelines